SirKanaad26/SirKanaad26/README.md

 ## 🔬 What I'm Working On

 I'm currently involved in **LLM security research**, exploring prompt injection attacks, adversarial techniques, and stateful authorization systems for MCP servers.
-I'm also developing an **ASL (Architecture Specification Language) to Rust compiler**, involving an ANTLR parser integration.
+I'm also developing an **ARM ASL (Architecture Specification Language) to Rust compiler**, involving an ANTLR parser integration.
 I have authored a book and a research paper on Cryptography with everyday objects.

 ## 💼 Professional Experience